cstml/cstml.github.io/_posts/2021-05-03-haskell-monoid.md

     t3 = \x -> x `mod` 6 == 0
 ```

-And realistically, even this form, if we look at the recursivity of check we can
+And realistically, even this form, if we look at the recursivity of `check'` we can
-improve by observing that check is very much a `map`.
+improve by observing that `check'` is very much a `map`.

 ```haskell
 check'' :: [Int] -> Bool